andrewpmoore/simple_deploy/README.md

   packageName: "com.example.coolapp"
   trackName: "internal"
   whatsNew: "Simple bug fixes"
-  flavor: "flavor"             # optional, don't supply if you are not using flavors
+  flavor: "flavor"            # specify a flavor if required, or omit if not using flavors
-  generatedFileName: "fancyproject.ipa"
+  generatedFileName: "fancyproject.aab"       # supply a custom file name for the aab, or omit if using the default

 ios:
   teamKeyId: "ABCD1A4A12"
-  developerId: "76a6aa66-e80a-67e9-e987-6a1c711a4b2
+  developerId: "76a6aa66-e80a-67e9-e987-6a1c711a4b2"
-  flavor: "flavor"             # optional, don't supply if you are not using flavors
+  flavor: "flavor"            # specify a flavor if required, or omit if not using flavors
-  generatedFileName: "fancyproject.aab"
+  generatedFileName: "fancyproject.ipa"         # supply a custom file name for the ipa, or omit if using the default
 ```

-####Parameter details
+#### Parameter details
 | `flavor` | Description                                                                                               |
 |------------------------|-----------------------------------------------------------------------------------------------------------|
 | `flavorName`                 | Optional parameter, which can be set for both `android` and `iOS`, don't supply if not using flavors, or provide the flavor name if using them |                                                                  |